 Our first test of change started a year ago in Little Hulton and North Walkden (Salford) and ran for 9 months, where 4-6 families singing together.
 A highlight for us was when Salford University, our external evaluation partner (download the report from here) confirmed that families were saying that children were breathing better and using their reliever inhalers less.

-We are currently working with Bay Health and Care Partners (the NHS and its partners in Morecambe Bay) and Salford Clinical Commissioning Group (the NHS in Salford) to teach singing for breathing techniques to other organisations.
+We have worked with Bay Health and Care Partners (the NHS and its partners in Morecambe Bay) and Salford Clinical Commissioning Group (the NHS in Salford) to teach singing for breathing techniques to other organisations.

 We are now thinking of developing BreathStars as a social franchise so music organisations can have a licence from us to train others in singing for lung health techniques to defined standards.